 Currently, reverse mortgages are implemented by most of the public sector banks, housing finance companies, and select private sector banks.

 Should be an Indian citizen and above 60 years of age.
-Married couples are eligible as joint borrows wherein the secondary borrower has to be at least above 55 years old.
+Married couples are eligible as joint borrowers wherein the secondary borrower has to be at least above 55 years old.

-Should be a self-acquired and self-occupied house in India with clear title and free form encumbrances.
+Should be a self-acquired and self-occupied house in India with clear title and free from encumbrances.

 Residual life of property should be at least 20 years.